TauferLab/ANACIN-X/README.md

 ## Reproducibility

 We have created a container with all the dependencies need to execute ANACIN-X. This is an Apptainer (formerly call Singularity) container with the instructions to use ANACIN-X with the benchmarks included or with an external application.
-This ready-to-use container is [here](https://hub.docker.com/repository/docker/globalcomputinglab/anacinx_prod/general)
+This ready-to-use container is [here](https://hub.docker.com/repository/docker/globalcomputinglab/anacinx_prod/general).

+With this container we provide a Jupyter notebook you can find [here](https://github.com/TauferLab/ANACIN-X/tree/master/anacin_jupyter) to execute ANACIN-X with the parameters you wish and test all the benchmarks mentioned in the documentation.

 ## Acknowledgments